On the representation of stack operators by mathematical morphology: Restricted classes of stack operators and learning from data

 \begin{theorem} A stack operator $\psi \in \SmW$ is (1) increasing, (2) decreasing, (3) extensive, (4) anti-extensive, (5) an erosion, (6) a dilation, (7) an anti-dilation, (8) an anti-erosion, (9) sup-generating, and (10) inf-generating if, and only if, so is $\mcF^{-1}(\psi)$. \end{theorem}

 The isomorphisms depicted in Figure \ref{lattice_iso} together with Theorem \ref{theorem} imply that a stack W-operator can be designed by designing a set operator that performs the desired transformation on sets, what actually reduces to designing a binary function in $\mcP(W)$.
+This is what has been done to design the stack operators in Figure \ref{fig_examples}.

-Prior information about properties that the optimal operator satisfy can be used to define a restricted class of set operators that, due to Theorem \ref{theorem}, will generate a restricted class of stack operators with the same properties, from which an operator can be learned from data.
-In particular, it is possible to adapt the loss function considered to train discrete morphological neural networks (DMNN) \cite{marcondes2024discrete}, in particular unrestricted DMNN \cite{marcondes2024algorithm}, to learn a characteristic set W-operator by actually minimising the error associated with the respective stack operator.
-Also, a deep neural network might also be considered to represent the characteristic function of the set W-operator and be trained by minimising the error associated with the respective stack operator.
-We will investigate these learning methods in future studies.
+Prior information about properties that the optimal stack operator satisfies can be used to define a restricted class of set operators that, due to Theorem \ref{theorem}, will generate a restricted class of stack operators with the same properties, from which an operator can be learned from data.
+For example, applying the isomorphism $\mcF \circ \mcC^{-1} \circ \mcK^{-1} \circ \mcB^{-1}$ to the basis $I = \{[A_{i},B_{i}]: i = 1,\dots,n\} \in \Pi^{W}$ of a set operator we get the stack operator given by